zstumgoren/bls-api/docs/api_bls.md

 CORS is an acronym for [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), and is used to control which "origins" are allowed to access a site's resources.

-It's quite common for sites to limit API access to its own HTML and Javascript files.
+It's quite common for a site to limit API access to its own HTML and Javascript files.
 And sure enough, Cloud Function APIs, even with the `Allow unauthenticated` option selected, will block access by third party code that doesn't originate from the same URL.

 There's a simple solution for this.
 We can update our API code to set certain [HTTP headers](https://developer.mozilla.org/en-US/docs/Glossary/HTTP_header) -- bits of metadata included in web requests and responses -- to allow other origins to access the endpoint.